 It’s easy to be confused by all the technical jargon around broadband, especially when it relates to your security.
-Actually, it’s not so complicated, especially when you know what everything means and you're aware of what measures you can take to protect yourself.
+In reality, it’s not too complicated once you know what everything means and you're aware of what measures you can take to protect yourself.

 The battle against viruses is very hard to fight, mostly because we can only act on a virus once it's there and we've seen it.

-A lot of viruses and spyware exhibit the same behaviour, and are quite easy to spot, but the most sophisticated are a lot more difficult to identify.
-A trojan horse exploit will disguise itself as a useful program, and once it's been allowed, go on to infect a system.
+A lot of viruses and spyware exhibit the same behaviour and are quite easy to spot, but the most sophisticated ones are a lot more difficult to identify.
+A trojan horse exploit will disguise itself as a useful program and, once it's been allowed, go on to infect a system.

 The other issue is the motivation behind them.
 A lot of malware and viruses are designed by people who like to mess with things for no specific reason.
-For them, there is no direct purpose apart from "because I can'.
+For them, there is no direct purpose apart from 'because I can'.
 This makes it difficult to protect against malware because whatever you do, someone will break it just because it's there.

 Why is broadband security an issue?